crystallabs/virtualtime/README.md

            - false: treat it as being "on", but falling on an omitted and non-reschedulable date, so effectively it is not "on"
            - true: treat it as "on", regardless of falling on omitted date
-           - Crystime::Span: attempt shifting (rescheduling) by specified span on each attempt.
+           - Time::Span: attempt shifting (rescheduling) by specified span on each attempt.
 The span to shift can be negative or positive for shifting to an earlier or later date.